cursorweb/jsonstore/README.md

 Start storing your data in the cloud in 2 seconds
 </p>

+# repl.it
+Repl.it just annouced a new way to parse code from the repo!
+Check it out: https://repl.it

 ## jsonstore.io
 jsonstore.io offers a free, secured and JSON based cloud datastore for small projects.
 Just enter https://www.jsonstore.io/, copy the URL and start sending HTTP requests to communicate with your datastore.